Britishvolt: Disgust and dismay in Blyth as company collapses

 Experts have said gigafactories will be vital for the future of the British car industry, as petrol and diesel-powered vehicles are phased out.

 Only one other such factory is under construction in the UK.
-It is being build by Japanese firm Envision adjacent to Nissan's car plant in Sunderland.
+It is being build by Chinese firm Envision adjacent to Nissan's car plant in Sunderland.

 Follow BBC North East & Cumbria on Twitter, Facebook and Instagram.
 Send your story ideas to northeastandcumbria@bbc.co.uk.